djee-ms/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-connection-core3.md

 Continue editing the `Program.cs` file and append the following:

-1. For debugging purpose, and to understand what is going on with the connection, connect the [`Connected`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.Connected) and [`IceStateChanged`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.IceStateChanged) events to handlers printing messages to console.
+1. For debugging purpose, and to understand what is going on with the connection, connect the [`Connected`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.Connected), [`IceStateChanged`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.IceStateChanged), and [`IceGatheringStateChanged`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.IceGatheringStateChanged) events to handlers printing messages to console.
    ```cs
    pc.Connected += () => {
        Console.WriteLine("PeerConnection: connected.");